Playing catch-up to online fraud? Monitor your data in real time

 The evolution of ML and AI in cybersecurity and fraud detection

 How did ML enter the cybersecurity industry in the first place?
-Even before computers were powerful enough to crunch through vast amounts of data, researchers tried to incorporate ML in cybersecurity solutions.
+Before computers were powerful enough to crunch through vast data, researchers tried to incorporate ML into cybersecurity solutions.

 In 1987, Dorothy Elizabeth Denning proposed the first anomaly detection model for intrusion detection systems (IDS).
 A decade later, the Defense Advanced Research Projects Agency (DARPA) provided one of the oldest IDS datasets in cybersecurity.